 If a student has any problems with this, contact the instructor early on so that arrangements can be made.

 Attendance: Regular class attendance is mandatory and will be recorded.
 Classes will start on time.
 The instructor reserves the right to reduce the overall attendance grade for latecomers.
-Please note: Missing six classes (unexcused or excused) over the course of a semester makes the student eligible for an F grade in the course.
+Please note: Missing six classes (unexcused or excused) over the course of a semester makes the student eligible for failing this course.

 Absences: Whenever possible, unavoidable absences for labs and exams need to be discussed with the instructor prior to the lab or the exam (in person or in an e-mail).
 Appropriate documentation will be required.
 After-the-fact notifications will only be accepted if no possibility of prior submittal existed.
 If you have to miss an exam due to a university-accepted reason, contact the instructor before the exam (if possible) to arrange for a solution to this problem.
 Other than for approved reasons, make-up exams will not be given.